• Skip to primary navigation

 Why you'll love this recipe

-• Perfect texture – Soft pistachio sponge, fruity filling, and creamy whipped ganache.
+• Soft and creamy texture: Fluffy sponge, fruity center, and smooth whipped ganache.

 Ingredients You Need